 • Pulmonologist, a lung disease doctor

-• Thoracic surgeon, specializing in the chest
+• Thoracic surgeon, a doctor specializing in chest surgeries

 • Physiatrist, a rehabilitation specialist